turkishrational/Small-C-Compiler-for-TRDOS-386/README.md

 Compiling:  fasm scc.asm SCC.PRG  (in Windows or Linux)

-           (FASM, flast asembler is used to assemble SCC source code.)
+    (FASM, flast assembler is used to assemble SCC source code.)

 Using compiler: scc <cfile>
     (use scc without a file name -without an argument- to see options)